validexisinfra/Polkadot/README.md

 📊 **Grafana Dashboard**
 The Grafana dashboard configuration is included in this repository as [`Polkadot_Dashboard.json`](./Polkadot_Dashboard.json).
-You can import it manually into Grafana via the UI or configure it automatically using the script.
+You can import it manually into Grafana via the UI.

 ---